freenas/freenas-docs/userguide/tn_initial.rst

 interface.

 **4) Configure Default Route:** used to set the IPv4 or IPv6 default gateway.
-When prompted, input the IP address of the default gateway.
+When prompted, enter the IP address of the default gateway.

 **5) Configure Static Routes:** prompts for the destination